Degrees and Certifications:

 - Check out this infographic about women who have impacted computer science and the gender gap.

 I am married with three grown children, am a new grandma, and the proud owner of Trooper, a Golden Retriever puppy.
 I also have a Golden Retriever "grandpup" named Cody.
-My kids graduated from University of Central Florida, the United States Air Force Academy, University of Florida, Regent Law School (JD), and Auburn University at Montgomery (MBA).
+My kids graduated from the University of Central Florida, the United States Air Force Academy, University of Florida, Regent Law School (JD), and Auburn University at Montgomery (MBA).
 Their career choices include lawyer, IT project manager in the defense industry, and neonatal intensive care nurse.